Skip to content

 3) Teamwork makes the dream work

 Regardless of the learning environment, collaboration is at the heart of moving learning forward.
-As an instructional coach, I have supported our teams this year both virtually and in-person in designing meaningful, accessible, and equitable learning experiences.
+As an instructional coach, I have supported our teams this year both virtually and in-person in designing meaningful and accessible learning experiences.
 Meanwhile, I’ve also leaned on those same teams to support my own instruction and learning experiences with students.

 For example, between my weekly virtual collaborative conversations with one of our distance learning teams and my schoolwide professional learning community, I’ve supported continued focus on instructional decisions, leading to continued support and student growth.